-Permittee shall inspect all facilities identified in subpart 5.D.2. which have the potential to discharge runoff into the MS4 twice during the 5-year term of the Order, provided that the first inspection occurs no later than (2 years after Order adoption date).
+Permittee shall inspect all facilities identified in subpart 4.D.1. twice during the 5-year term of the Order, provided that the first inspection occurs no later than (2 years after Order adoption date).
 A minimum interval of 6 months between the first and the second mandatory compliance inspection is required.
-In addition, each permittee shall implement the activities outlined in the following subparts.
+In addition, each Permittee shall implement the activities outlined in the following subparts.
 At each facility, inspectors shall verify that the operator is implementing the source control BMPs.
-The permittees may require implementation of additional BMPs where storm water flows from the MS4 discharge to an environmentally sensitive area (ESA, see part 7 for definition) or a CWA § 303(d) listed waterbody (see subpart 3(b) below).
+The Permittees may require implementation of additional BMPs where storm water flows from the MS4 discharge to an environmentally sensitive area (ESA, see Part 6 for definition) or a CWA § 303(d) listed waterbody (see subpart 3(b) below).